MasouShizuka/projects.yazi/README.md

 `event`: the name of event used by merge feature.

 `quit_after_merge`: the merged project will be exited after merging.

+### `event`

+The corresponding event will be sent when the corresponding function is executed.

+For specific usage, please refer to [#5](https://github.com/MasouShizuka/projects.yazi/issues/5) and [#12](https://github.com/MasouShizuka/projects.yazi/issues/12).

 ### `notify`